bfren/jeebs/docs/option/return.md

 ## `Return<T>(Func<T>, Handler) -> Option<T>`

-A key principle of `Option<T>` is that we **always** handle our exceptions.
+A key principle of `Option<T>` is that **we always handle our exceptions**.
 Therefore whenever we try to 'lift' a function instead of a value into the world of `Option<T>`, we need to catch things that go wrong.

 This is where the delegate `F.OptionF.Handler` comes in, well, handy.
 Here is the definition of `Handler`: